Lalasa1234/CyberbullyingDetection/README.md

 *- Split into train and test datasets*

 *- Define the distilbert model*
-___

-**Training**

-*- Leverage the Trainer class for faster training enabled by PyTorch accelerate*

-*- Initialize the training arguments and define functions for training and evaluation*
+*- Leverage the Trainer class for faster training, initialize its arguments and define functions for evaluation*
 ___

 ### Result for epochs = 10

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/9ce635a6-370e-431c-91d9-ed06084853b3">